-- Council's current asset register is complete - That Council will be able to undertake the renewals 'in house' - That Council will receive approval for the SRV
+- Council's current asset register is complete - That Council will be able to undertake the renewals 'in house'

 Assets requiring renewal are identified from either the asset register or an alternative method.

 - The timing of capital renewals based on the asset register is applied by adding the useful life to the year of acquisition or year of last renewal, - Alternatively, an estimate of renewal lifecycle costs is projected from external condition modelling systems and may be supplemented with, or based on, expert knowledge.